Patna Museum closed for visitors for 3 months for old building's revamp | Entertainment

 - India

+A project on redevelopment and extension of the museum building, located on the old Patna Gaya Road, is currently underway, whose foundation stone was laid by Chief Minister Nitish Kumar in August 2020.

 ''Civil work on construction of new wings around the old museum is almost complete.
 Visual galleries will now come up gradually in them.
-The work on revamping of the heritage building will now commence, and therefore from June 1, the Patna Museum will be closed to visitors,'' a top official in the Bihar government's Art, Culture and Youth Department earlier said.
+The work on revamping of the heritage building will now commence, and therefore from today onwards, the Patna Museum has been closed to visitors till August end,'' a top official in the Bihar government's Art, Culture and Youth Department said.

 Besides, refurbishment of the heritage building, being done as part of a redevelopment project, its old galleries will be redesigned, rearranged and curated in a new way to showcase the artefacts and other historic items in a better manner, he said.